-On March 25, 2006, we completed our acquisition of 138 Deal\$ stores.
-These stores are located primarily in the Midwest part of the United States and we have existing logistics capacity to service these stores.
-This acquisition also included a few "combo" stores that offer an expanded assortment of merchandise including items that sell for more than \$1.
-Substantially all Deal\$ stores acquired continue to operate under the Deal\$ banner while providing us an opportunity to leverage our Dollar Tree infrastructure in the testing of new merchandise concepts, including higher price points, without disrupting the single-price point model in our Dollar Tree stores.
-At February 2, 2008, 131 of these stores were selling items priced over \$1.00, compared to 121 stores at February 3, 2007.
+On March 25, 2006, we completed our acquisition of 138 Deal\$ stores, which included stores that offered an expanded assortment of merchandise including items that sell for more than \$1.
+Most of these stores continue to operate under the Deal\$ banner while providing us an opportunity to leverage our Dollar Tree infrastructure in the testing of new merchandise concepts, including higher price points, without disrupting the single-price point model in our Dollar Tree stores.
+We have opened new Deal\$ stores, including some in new markets, and as of January 31, 2009, we have 143 stores under the Deal\$ banner that are selling most items for \$1 or less but also sell items for more than \$1, compared to 131 stores at February 2, 2008.